Forecast information on Google Weather

 - The start and end times that show are in the local time zone of the location you search for.

-- This high accuracy short-term precipitation information is available in the United States, Japan, and Europe.
+- This high accuracy short-term precipitation information is available in the United States, Europe, Japan, India, Brazil, South Africa, Ghana, Australia, and Canada.

 Our nowcast uses radar and numerical weather prediction data. published by various data sources.